By Aya Tzarfati, Product Marketing Manager

 The pulp and paper company faced a number of challenges:

 This left the company unable to prioritize risk mitigation actions efficiently and effectively.

-OTORIO has extensive experience bringing improved industrial cybersecurity to companies in the pulp and paper industry.
+OTORIO has extensive experience with pulp and paper cybersecurity.
 OTORIO understands that protecting the OT of pulp and paper companies helps secure their complex supply chain and ensures continuous, robust production.
 If a cyber attack occurs at a pulp and paper company, the potential damage can include loss of valuable data, environmental harm, and a production line that is out of commission for weeks.
 This immense potential for harm only highlights the importance of taking the necessary OT security precautions.

 OTORIO’s RAM² solution provides risk assessment, monitoring, and management to facilitate continuous OT cybersecurity and effective risk management.
 RAM² conducts a comprehensive risk analysis of the operational environment using cross-domain data sources, identifies known and hidden assets, as well as their security configurations.
 The platform maps the operational environment to show the relationships among different assets, and identifies security gaps and vulnerabilities.